-He has 20 years' experience in areas such as finance, capital market and banks.
+He has 21 years' experience in areas such as finance, capital market and banks.
 He has also experience in relation with public state authorities.

-Currently, he is Chairman of the Board of Directors of SIF Banat - Crişana (starting March 2015) and CEO (starting July 2015).
+Currently, he is Chairman of the Board of Directors of LION CAPITAL S.A., current name of SIF Banat - Crisana (starting March 2015) and CEO (starting July 2015).